An Autistic Guide To Sensory Trauma.

 1.)
 Sensory trauma happens in the ordinary activities of everyday life.
 Examples of sensory trauma could include everyday activities like taking a shower, going to the supermarket or going to work.

 2.)
 For autistics the potential for sensory trauma may be there all the time.
-This means that for us autistics might be constantly on alert and scanning the environment for potential sensory threats.
-This not only means that our environment doesn’t offer us experiences of safety but also that being physiologically activated for prolonged periods can impact our physical and mental health both long and short term.
+This means that us autistics might be constantly on alert and scanning the environment for potential sensory threats.
+This not only means that our environment doesn’t offer us experiences of safety but also that being physiologically activated for prolonged periods can impact our physical and mental health for both long and short term.

 3.)
 Sensory trauma may be experienced frequently over the course of the day.
 Due to spending our time with others (such as at work, school or in our relationships to others) and to being in busy environments we can experience sensory trauma frequently over the course of a day.
 For example, perhaps during one day you experience sensory pain related to the following things: loud traffic noise outside your apartment, visual overstimulation from harsh lighting, noisy conversations while shopping at the supermarket.
 The above example shows how we can experience multiple instances of sensory trauma in an ordinary day.

 5.)
 Sensory trauma may go unrecognized or be misidentified.
-An event or experience that causes sensory trauma to an autistic person may be perceived as “harmless”, “not important” or may not be recognized at all by non-autistic people.
+An event or experience that causes sensory trauma to an autistic person may be perceived as “harmless”, “not important” or may not be recognized by non-autistic people.

 Why is the framework of sensory trauma so important for autistics?